3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

-The CM1 test case initialized on a moist adiabat represents a continuation of the isothermal cases, which generally showed rapid mixing that led to the formation of a convectively stable state, characterized by a moist adiabat in three of the four simulations.
+The CM1 test case initialized on a moist adiabat represents a continuation of the isothermal cases, which showed rapid mixing that led to the formation of a convectively stable state, characterized by a moist adiabat in the lower domain.
 The test case starting with a dry then moist adiabat reflects a more realistic scenario where the atmosphere has a deep dry convection zone below an upper moist convecting layer.
-In the two adiabatic simulations, we found long radiative relaxation timescales, therefore, we performed a CM1 test case initialized on a superadiabatic profile with $q_v > q_{\rm crit}$ which is stable to convection according to the Guillot criterion to determine whether saturated, superadiabatic states remain stable over time.
+Lastly, the superadiabatic case with $q_v > q_{\rm crit}$ was performed to test if saturated superadiabatic states remain stable against convection according to the Guillot criterion.

 All three simulations presented in Fig.~\ref{fig:adiabatic_results} show condensation-driven convective inhibition.
-The vertical velocity panel for the moist adiabat simulation, middle row of Fig.~\ref{fig:adiabatic_results}, clearly shows vertical mixing is near zero from the surface up to pressure of $\sim 2 x 10^4$ Pa.
-Similarly, we observe near zero vertical velocities in the stable region (between the two brown lines) of the dry then moist adiabatic test case and within the whole domain of the superadiabatic simulation.
+The vertical velocity panel for the moist adiabat simulation, Fig.~\ref{fig:adiabatic_results}(b), clearly shows vertical mixing is near zero from the surface up to pressure of $\sim 2 x 10^4$ Pa.
+Similarly, we observe near zero vertical velocities in the stable region (between the two brown lines) of the dry then moist adiabatic test case (Fig.~\ref{fig:adiabatic_results}(a)) and within the whole domain of the superadiabatic simulation (Fig.~\ref{fig:adiabatic_results}(c)).
 The relative humidity stays near saturation in regions that are convectively stable across all three simulations in Fig.~\ref{fig:adiabatic_results}.
-Further, water vapor is transported from the upper to the lower atmosphere from the initial to final state in all three simulations.
-Superadiabatic temperature profiles begin to form in both the top and middle rows, but neither simulation reaches statistical equilibrium.
-The CM1 test case initialized on a superadiabatic profile confirms that saturated superadiabatic states where $q_v > q_{\rm crit}$ are convectively stable according to the Guillot criterion.
+Further, water vapor is transported from the upper to the lower atmosphere from the initial to final state in all three simulations, as seen by in the increase in final state $q_v$ in the lower portion of the domain.
+Superadiabatic temperature profiles begin to form in both Fig.~\ref{fig:adiabatic_results}(a) and (b), but neither simulation reaches statistical equilibrium state.
+Fig.~\ref{fig:adiabatic_results}(c) confirms that saturated superadiabatic states where $q_v > q_{\rm crit}$ remain convectively stable over time according to the Guillot criterion.